Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  she wants some"-thing"
- she says "i want to be you", meaning she wants my power; she can have your' power #i_want_it,_i_got_it i could've replied "what did you say? you understand this? you want my seed? do you want to be fucked by me? the grand serpent" i could've replied "what did you say? you understand this? you want my seat? do you want to be me? i don't need solidarity from an airy fairy angel who hasn't even completed you' spiritual journey of loyaltyet" i said some"-thing" along the lines of "any\"-thing\" you say pump-kin tits" you eventually articulate an understanding that we switched in some way; of which, there are many pussabilities (/any"-thing", and every"-thing" that|what|key?/ follows; श्याम interpretations are beyond 00, aka 000) you eventually understand i started calling you; you
+ she says "i want to be you", meaning she wants my power; she can have your' power #i_want_it,_i_got_it i could've replied "what did you say? you understand this? you want my seed? do you want to be fucked by me? the grand serpent" i could've replied "what did you say? you understand this? you want my seat? do you want to be me? i don't need solidarity from an airy fairy angel who hasn't even completed you' spiritual journey of loyaltyette" i said some"-thing" along the lines of "any\"-thing\" you say pump-kin tits" you eventually articulate an understanding that we switched in some way; of which, there are many pussabilities (/any"-thing", and every"-thing" that|what|key?/ follows; श्याम interpretations are beyond 00, aka 000) you eventually understand i started calling you; you